 A direct way of asking for someone's attention.
 Use the

-@ symbol and select the person’s name.
-It’s often expected that you respond when someone mentions you.
+@ symbol and select the person's name.
+It's generally expected that you will respond when someone mentions you.

 Start a decision

 The most powerful way to get attention from your group.
 Ensure that you have a clear decision description so people know how to participate.
-Loomio will notify everyone you choose (the whole group, everyone in the thread, or selected individuals) about new decisions.
-Loomio will also remind participants, and those you invite to the decision, before the closing deadline.
+Loomio will notify everyone you choose (the whole group, everyone in the thread, or selected individuals) about new decisions, although you can choose not to notify people and let them find it on their own time.
+Loomio will also remind participants, and those you invite to the decision, 24 hours before the closing deadline.

 Disagreeing and Blocking

-Disagreement is an indicator that someone wants to be listened to, and gives valuable information that can lead to new thinking.
-Give them an opportunity to explain themselves.
+Disagreement is an indicator that someone wants to be listened to, and typically gives valuable information that can lead to new thinking.
+It's useful to give them an opportunity to explain themselves, whether you reach out in the thread or more privately.
 Remember, everyone can change their mind while a decision is still open.